-California supports 790 changeable message signs on major state highways subject to both federal and California policies.
+California supports 790 changeable message signs on major state highways subject to both federal and formia policies.
 These regulations generally limit the use of changeable message signs to traffic operations and guidance information.
 Additionally, the signs are used for Amber Alerts and Blue Alerts.

-Status: Chaptered by Secretary of State - Chapter 332, Statutes of 2015.
+Last Action: Chaptered by Secretary of State - Chapter 332, Statutes of 2015.